Data-Driven Debugging for Functional Side Channels: Implementation Details

+\textbf{Input Generations}.
+To study the micro-benchmark programs, we generate inputs using our fuzzing technique.
+We run the fuzzing for 30 minutes on each program and use the generated inputs for the rest of analysis.

 \textbf{Clustering Parameters}.
-We use both functional clustering (constrained K-means and hierarchical) as well as non-functional clustering from Section~\ref{sec:implement} with different parameters to compare their results.
-For non-functional clustering, we show the indistinguishably distance with $\varepsilon_{\infty}$.
-We consider three types of instantiations for functional clustering: 1) Functional timing models with the infinity norm and the indistinguishably distance $\varepsilon^{f}_{\infty}$; 2) The first derivative of the functional timing models with the infinity norm and the indistinguishably distance $\varepsilon^{f^1}_{\infty}$; 3) The first derivative of the functional timing models with $2$-norm and the indistinguishably distance $\varepsilon^{f^1}_{2}$.
-We use the symbols $K$ and $T$ similar to the indistinguishably distance symbol to show the number of observations, and the computation time of the clustering algorithms for different distance models and norms.
+We use both the functional data clusterings (constrained K-means and hierarchical) as well as point-wise clustering.
+For the point-wise clustering, the distance is based on $\infty$-norm.
+For functional clusterings, we consider the $L_1$-norm distance ($d_{1}$) with the tolerance $\varepsilon_{1}$.

 \textbf{Clustering Comparison}.
-We compare two functional clustering algorithms proposed in Section~\ref{sec:implement}.
-Figure~\ref{fig:comp-kmeans-hierarichal} shows the comparison between hierarchical and constrained K-means algorithms for $Branch\_and\_Loop$ benchmarks.
-In particular, the comparison shows that constrained K-means is computationally expensive, while the hierarchical clustering is much more scalable.
-In addition, it shows that the constrained K-means discovers more classes of observations than hierarchical clustering.
-Note that the clusters discovered by both algorithms are valid, and we prefer the one with lower number of clusters.
+Figure~\ref{fig:comp-kmeans-hierarichal} shows the comparison between the hierarchical and constrained K-means algorithms (Section~\ref{sec:implement}) using \texttt{Branch\_and\_Loop\_6} where the number of secrets varies from 32 to 1,024 all with 1,000 public values.
+It shows that the constrained K-means is computationally expensive, while the hierarchical clustering is much more scalable (up to $400\times$).
+Besides, the constrained K-means discovers more clusters than the hierarchical one.
+Note that the clusters discovered by both algorithms are valid, and we prefer the one with the fewer number of clusters!
+We use the hierarchical algorithm for the rest of this paper.